vbookshelf/myOfflineAi-VoiceAssistant/README.md

 # myOfflineAi-VoiceAssistant

-A full-featured offline-first Ai voice assistant that uses Flask for the backend, Whisper for Speech-to-Text (STT), Kokoro for Text-to-Speech (TTS), and Ollama for the Large Language Model (LLM).
+A truly offline Ai voice assistant that uses Flask for the backend, Whisper for Speech-to-Text (STT), Kokoro for Text-to-Speech (TTS), and Ollama for the Large Language Model (LLM).

 [ Project in progress... ]